Fix: Remove all snapshots Unable to access file since it is locked

 Cubert.

-3 Responses to “Fix: Remove all snapshots Unable to access file since it is locked”
+3 thoughts on “Fix: Remove all snapshots Unable to access file since it is locked”

 It turns out one VDR appliance was just what was locking my vmdks.
 After a long wait at 99%, vcenter was able to consolidate the disks and free the space.